martzcodes/WODRight/CONTRIBUTING.md

 # Contribute to WODRight

-This guide details how to use issues and pull requests to improve WODRight.
+This guide details how to use issues and pull requests to improve WODRight

 Please stick as close as possible to the guidelines.
 That way we ensure quality guides and easy to merge requests.